 Walking Distance – 11 to 12 km, Duration: 5-6 hours

 1 hour walking from Deboche, we’ll be in Pangboche.
 The Pangboche is an excellent viewpoint for Ama Dablam Himal.
 This village was badly damaged in the 2015 earthquake.
-On the way to Dingboche you’ll catch a picture along a trail lined with prayer flags and bordered by mani walls.
+On the way to Dingboche, you’ll catch a picture along a trail lined with prayer flags and bordered by mani walls.
 Contouring up the valley side, we will re-cross the river and turn up the Imja Valley to reach the picturesque farming village of Dingboche at (4,410m/ 14,465ft).
-There are a few internet cafes, some nice lodges and some new bakery.
+There are a few internet cafes, some nice lodges, and some new bakeries.

 Day 08:Acclimatization Day- Hike to Nagarjun hill and return (4410m/14464ft)